NoGoat/linux-mint-helper/README.md

 Since gcc doesn't have the conio library, it doesn't support pretty useful commands like getch().
 So, I ended up using [this](https://stackoverflow.com/a/16361724) code from stackoverflow.

+And I got some help in cleaning up the code from [TrashCatiCat](https://github.com/TrashCatCait).
+Do check out her page.